 Zero trust is not a new concept by any means; it has been around for more than a decade, first being coined back in 2010 by Forrester.
-Since its origin, this security approach has been recognized as an ideal approach to cybersecurity.
+Since its origin, this security approach has been recognised as an ideal approach to cybersecurity.
 But, with the core nature of DevOps residing in agility and speed, how can zero trust be implemented without hindering the time to deployment?

 When implemented correctly, zero trust helps integrate security into the DevOps lifecycle without impacting the time or quality of the build, enabling the application to meet compliance requirements.
 Its superiority as a cybersecurity approach was highlighted by the executive order president Biden signed requiring the use of zero trust security by all federal agencies.